-Well instead of applying directly on the job portal and going through HR, we suggest to approach the hiring manager directly via their email inbox. (note, in this case, the hiring manager refers to the person who will be your future direct boss, not the HR manager)
+Well instead of applying directly on the job portal and going through HR, we suggest approaching the hiring manager directly via their email inbox. (note, in this case, the hiring manager refers to the person who will be your future direct boss, not the HR manager)

-This method involves a lot more work per applications, but the response rates will be significantly higher.
+This method involves a lot more work per application, but the response rates will be significantly higher.

 Here’s a summary of how it works:

 - Get a referral to the hiring manager